-19.2 Law 19.2 - Defining the Boundary - Boundary Marking
+19.2 Law 19.2 - Defining the boundary - boundary marking

-All boundaries must be designated by a rope, painted line with flags or similar object of a minimum standard as authorised by the ICC from time to time.
+All boundaries must be designated by a rope or similar object of a minimum standard as authorised by the ICC from time to time.
 Where appropriate the rope should be a required minimum distance (3 yards (2.74 metres) minimum) inside the perimeter fencing or advertising signs.
-For grounds with a large playing area, the maximum length of boundary should be used before applying the minimum 3 yards (2.74 metres) between the boundary and the fence.

-19.3 Law 19.3 - Scoring a Boundary
+19.3 Law 19.3 - Scoring a boundary

-If an unauthorized person enters the playing arena and handles the ball, the umpire at the bowler's end shall be the sole judge of whether the boundary allowance should be scored or the ball be treated as still in play or called dead ball if a batsman is liable to be out as a result of the unauthorized person handling the ball.
+If an unauthorized person enters the playing arena and handles the ball, the umpire at the bowler's end shall be the sole judge of whether the boundary allowance should be scored or the ball be treated as still in play or called dead ball if a batter is liable to be out as a result of the unauthorized person handling the ball.
 See also Law 19.1 (c).

-20 LAW 20 - LOST BALL
+20 Law 20 - Lost Ball

-21 LAW 21 - THE RESULT
+21 Law 21 - The Result

-21.1 Law 21.1 - A Win - Two Innings Match
+21.1 Law 21.1 - A win - two innings match